-Brave browser to integrate dedicated Binance Smart Chain defi wallet By Cointelegraph - Up News Info
+Brave browser to integrate dedicated Binance Smart Chain DeFi wallet By Cointelegraph - Up News Info

-The privacy-centric web browser Brave will soon integrate a dedicated Binance Smart Chain wallet, according to a recent announcement, opening up the browser’s users to BSC’s ecosystem of DeFi products.
+The privacy-centric web browser Brave will soon integrate a dedicated Binance Smart Chain, or BSC, wallet, according to a recent announcement.
+This allows the browser’s users to open up to BSC’s ecosystem of decentralized finance, or DeFi, products.

-Although Brave can already be configured to jump onto Binance Smart Chain manually, the addition of a preconfigured wallet is expected to simplify the process, requiring no special apps, wallets or additional tinkering.
+Although Brave can already be configured to jump onto BSC manually, the addition of a preconfigured wallet is expected to simplify the process, requiring no special apps, wallets or additional tinkering.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.